This article explains to admins how to create a data job to sync data from an external application to Gainsight.

 You can merge two datasets together and create an output dataset.
 You can merge two datasets or multiple datasets and create one final dataset.

-Use Case: For instance, you might want to know the details of Tickets and User who create support tickets in Zendesk.
+Business Use Case: For instance, if you want to know the details of the tickets and users who create support tickets in Zendesk.
 To achieve this use case, you can merge datasets created on Zendesk Tickets and Zendesk Users objects into one output Dataset and import data into Gainsight Standard or Custom objects (Target object).

 To merge two Datasets, select Merge from the options of the dataset that you want to merge with the required dataset.

 Basic JOIN clauses are used to combine rows from two or more tables, based on a common field between them.
 There are four types of Joins supported in Gainsight: Inner Join, Left Join, Right Join, and Outer Join.
 Each join type, when used with a Merge task in the Connectors, produces a slightly different data set.
-For more information, refer to the Join Types article in the Additional Resources section.
+For more information, refer to the Join Types article.

 - Inner Join: It retains common records from both datasets.